 Applications for Seminary owned married student housing and residence halls, are available via SemNet in January of each calendar year for the following academic year.
 The housing application deadline is March 31st.
 Students are encouraged to apply early for priority consideration of their specific housing needs.
 Please do hesitate to contact Kim Chapman, Administrator, Residential Services (firstname.lastname@example.org) if you have additional questions.

 On-Campus Married Students

-Students living in dormitories are required to participate in the 10 midday meal plan.
+Students living in residence halls are required to participate in the 10 midday meal plan.
 The meal plan consists of 6 midday meals (lunch Monday – Friday, and brunch on Saturday), and 4 evening meals (Monday – Thursday).
 The food service staff makes choices available for students with special dietary needs.
 Meal service is not available during breaks or when campus is closed.
 There are a number of restaurants as well as a grocery store within walking distance of the campus which can be beneficial during times that food service is not provided.

 Who takes care of the property?

 The Seminary maintenance staff or its agents are responsible for making all repairs and necessary improvements.
-For the sake of preserving the Seminary’s property, prompt requests for repairs or maintenance on any housing and timely suggestions for improvement should be submitted directly to Unicco Maintenance via the online “Unicco Work Request” link on the student portal.
-In emergency situations residents should immediately call Maintenance at 314-505-7330 (Monday-Friday 7:00 a.m. – 4:30 p.m.) or Campus Security at 314-505-4690.
+For the sake of preserving the Seminary’s property, prompt requests for repairs or maintenance on any housing and timely suggestions for improvement should be submitted directly to DTZ Maintenance via the online “DTZ Work Request” link on SemNet.
+In emergency situations residents should immediately call Maintenance at 314-505-7330 (Monday-Friday 7:00 a.m. – 4:30 p.m.) or Campus Security at 314-565-4690.
 Seminary personnel will conduct visual inspections of the apartments occasionally to note their general condition and to check for health, fire and safety hazards.
-The apartments are redecorated on a periodic basis.
 Tenants should secure a renters’ insurance policy upon taking up residence.